fsmMLK/inkscapeCartesianPlotData2D/README.md

 **Delimiter character:** Character used to delimit the columns of the file.
 If no character is informed, space is assumed

+**Skip header lines:** Toggle to inform that the file contains a header.

+**Header's number of lines:** Number of lines to be skipped in the header.

 **Use ellipsis marks at the ends:** Use ellipsis marks at the end of the plots to indicate continuation